-Genetic monitoring completed on NWHR (Cothran 2004) shows that the NWHR reproductive viability is adequate.
-Even if the herd size contains 20% fewer fertile animals than low AML, that herd size and the level of genetic connectivity with other managed herds indicates that there should be no expectation that observed heterozygosity (a measure of genetic diversity) will be unacceptably low.
+Table 3.8-2 of the Ely Proposed Resource Management Plan/Final Environmental Impact Statement (November 2007) Pinyon Management Framework Plan (1983) shows that the NWHR reproductive viability is adequate.
 However, genetic data would be collected to continue monitor genetic diversity throughout the NWHR.
-At this time, there is no evidence to indicate that the NWHR wild horses suffer from unacceptably low observed heterozygosity, or from inbreeding depression, at the established AML.
+At this time, there is no evidence to indicate that the NWHR wild horses suffer from reduced genetic fitness at the established AML.